Huldrych Zwingli: Legacy

-The Swiss Reformed churches count Zwingli as their founder, as does the Reformed Church in the United States, according to church historian J.I.
+The Swiss Reformed churches count Zwingli as their founder, as does the Reformed Church in the United States (both its present liberal and conservative descendant denominations, with the former taking a historical-critical interpretation of Zwinglian theology and using it as a basis for ecumenism, and the latter interpreting his teachings as binding upon consciences and, in effect, as inerrant as Scripture itself), according to 19th-century RCUS historian J.I.
 Good.
 Scholars speculate as to why Zwinglianism has not diffused more widely, even though Zwingli's theology is considered the first expression of Reformed theology.
 Although his name is not widely recognised, Zwingli's legacy lives on in the basic confessions of the Reformed churches of today.
 He is often called, after Martin Luther and John Calvin, the "Third Man of the Reformation".

 In 2019 the Swiss director Stefan Haupt released a Swiss-German film on the career of the reformer: Zwingli.
 It was filmed in Swiss German with French and English subtitles available.

+2019 began the 500th anniversary of the Swiss Reformation with a conference at John Calvin University, and renewed interest in revisiting the life and impact of Zwingli.
+Examples include the film Zwingli, Bruce Gordon's book, Zwingli: God's Armed Prophet and an article by Thomas Quinn Marabello, "The 500th Anniversary of the Swiss Reformation: How Zwingli changed and continues to impact Switzerland today".

 List of works

 Zwingli's collected works are expected to fill 21 volumes.
 A collection of selected works was published in 1995 by the Zwingliverein in collaboration with the Theologischer Verlag Zürich.
 This four-volume collection contains the following works: